 Martha Shelley

-Martha Shelley, a self-described “red-diaper baby” and longtime feminist activist, was raised in a Jewish home.
+Martha Shelley, a longtime feminist and gay activist, was raised in a Jewish home.
 As a child at Passover, she “always wanted to ask the Four Questions, but I wasn’t a youngest son or any kind of son at all.”
-She has authored two books of poetry, Crossing the DMZ and Lovers and Mothers.
+As an adult, her response was to write Haggadah: A Celebration of Freedom.
+Immediately after the Stonewall riot she organized the first gay protest march, which morphed into the gay pride marches that now take place around the world.
+She has authored three books of poetry, Crossing the DMZ, Lovers and Mother, and Released From the Wheel, as well as a trilogy about Jezebel, Queen of Israel in the 9th Century BCE.
 Her short stories, essays, and poems have appeared in numerous anthologies.
-She has conducted extensive research on the lives of women in the ancient and modern Middle East.
-She now lives in Portland.
+Her most recent book is a memoir, We Set the Night on Fire.
+She now lives in Portland OR.

 BOOK